DigiNode-Tools/diginode-tools/README.md

 - As of December 2022, the DigiByte blockchain currently requires around 43Gb of disk space.
 If you are setting up a DigiNode, a minimum 90Gb of free disk space is recommended, to allow for future growth.
 - When using a Raspberry Pi 4, booting from an SSD via USB is highly recommended.
 If you have an 8Gb Pi, it is possible to boot from a microSD card, though this is not recommended for long term use.
 - If you are interested in building your own DigiNode using a Raspberry Pi 4, you can find a list of the parts you need [here](docs/suggested_hardware.md).

+*Note: If you already have a DigiByte Node installed, and simply want to use the DigiNode Status Monitor with it, DigiNode Setup gives you the option to install DigiNode Tools only (i.e. these scripts).
+They will be installed to: ~/diginode-tools*

 DigiNode has been tested and known to work with the following systems: